matthieucabos/ShellScripts/README.md

 Script usage

 This script has been developped to automate the compilation process.

-It treats c, c++ and fortran source files.
-Compilation can be ruled with three modes :
+It treat c, c++ and fortran source files.
+Compilation can be ruled with four modes :

-* The chain mode realize a chain compilation mode.
-Each source file is compiled independantly from each other.
+	1 ) The chain mode realize a chain compilation mode : Each source file is compiled independantly from each other
-* The modular mode realize a modular compilation.
-It use one main source file and the dependency modules and functions as source files.
+	2 ) The modular mode realize a modular compilation using one main source file and the dependency modules and functions as source files.
-* The MPI Compilation mode allows to compile c/c++ and fortran file using MPI librairies.
-* The Openmp compilation mode allow parallel compilation using Open MP
-* The Librairies Linking Mode allow modular compilation using Unix Librairies
+	3 ) The Mpi compilation mode allow parallel compilation using Open Mpi 4 ) The Openmp compilation mode allow parallel compilation using Open MP 5 ) The Librairies Linking Mode allow modular compilation using Unix Librairies

 This mode must be specified as argument.

-The script take 2 types of arguments : the first one determine the mode between 0 (chain),  1 (modular), 2 (mpi compilation), 3 (openmp compilation) and 4 (Librairies linking mode) The others parameters are the source files to compile.
+The script take 2 types of arguments : the first one determine the mode between 1 (chain),  2 (modular), 3 (mpi compilation), 4 (openmp compilation) and 5 (Librairies linking mode) The others parameters are the source files to compile.
 The source file must be .c, .cpp or fortran files.
 Others extensions files WILL NOT BE TREATED.

+You have to use the correct syntaxe specifying the mode for each execution :

+./compile.sh <mode> <source file 1> <source file 2> ... <source file n>

+In case of modular compilation, please to keep this parameter structure :

+./compile.sh <mode> <Main source file> <Module source file 1> <Module source file 2> ...

 Options
 -------